onsi/ginkgo/docs/index.md

 #### Setup around Ordered Containers: the OncePerOrdered Decorator

-It's a common pattern to have setup and cleanup code at the outer-most level of a suite that is intended to ensure that every spec runs from with a clean slate.
+It's a common pattern to have setup and cleanup code at the outer-most level of a suite that is intended to ensure that every spec runs from a clean slate.
 For example, we may be testing our library service and want to ensure that each spec begins with the same library setup.
 We might write something like this at the top level of our suite file:

 ```go
 BeforeEach(func() {